JACQUELINE BOND

 No matter.
 Out of sight, out of mind.
 Besides, within a week, a new set of pseudo-possessions arrived in the form of two-and-a-half dozen seed packets.
 Grappling with the unwieldy bundle of cardboard boxes that had escorted the tiny seeds to our address, I levered open the bin.

-A tick-tick-tick tutted its way out of the green plastic cavern, buried deep under several years of school notebooks whose knowledge had never quite made it off paper.
+A tick-tick-tick tutted its way out of the green plastic cavern, buried deep under several years of school notebooks whose knowledge had never entirely made it off paper.
 Stickmen, once forged in idle rebellion, dissolved in untold jar juices.
 As I formed the next layer, I sighed.
 What would the next bin load hold?

 We need to prepare for the environmental apocalypse.